Becoming a Photographer

 True Love of Photography

-The love of sports photography, in Springfield Missouri I was a photographer for a minor league club called the Texas Louisiana baseball league.
+I love sports photography, in Springfield Missouri I was a photographer for a minor league club called the Texas Louisiana baseball league.
 During this time, I was able to sit in the dugout and take pictures of the game which meant the world to me.

 When you can get a few of the photos autographed; including the San Diego Chicken’s autograph which became a highlight of that job.
-My next sport’s photography positions was working with the Kansas Chiefs taking pictures on the field.
+My next sports photography position was working with the Kansas Chiefs taking pictures on the field.
 Being able to take these types of photographs led to some amazing adventures.
 But, alas, that isn’t why I take photographs.

 As a wedding and family photographer, I have been all over the world.
-I have done weddings and families in Italy while stationed there.
+Doing weddings and families in Italy while stationed there.
 I have had the great pleasure of taking pictures of some European basketball players and their families.
 I get to be a part of the best moments in someone’s life; from the birth of their child, the day they get married, and even the end of someone’s life.
-I love knowing that my work is going to live on forever in my client’s family.
+Knowing that my work is going to live on forever in my client’s family.
 But that is not why I do it.
 Most recently I was able to shoot a wedding at a Camel Safari, it was amazing.

-The real reason I take photographs is because I get to show the WORLD how BEAUTIFUL it is through my eyes and that is the most amazing privilege I can think of.
+I take photographs because I get to show the WORLD how BEAUTIFUL it is through my eyes and that is the most amazing privilege I can think of.
 Find your passion and make the world notice.

 When I look at my photography now, I know I am in the right place as a photographer.
 Check out more of our pictures in our photo gallery.